joergschultzelutter/mpad/documentation/USAGE.md

 # mpad - Usage and Command Syntax

-## What you need to know as a progran user
+## What you need to know as a program user

 - The program's default __action__ is to retrieve a __wx report__ for the given address/coordinates.
 This assumption is valid as long as the user has not specified a keyword that tells the program to do something different.
 This means that you can a single datetime-related keyword like e.g. 'tomorrow' and the program will try to return the wx report for you.